Pharmacy Residency

 PGY1 pharmacy residency programs build on pharmacy education and outcomes to contribute to the development of clinical pharmacists responsible for medication- related care of patients with a wide range of conditions, eligible for board certification, and eligible for postgraduate year two (PGY2) pharmacy residency training.

-PGY1 Pharmacy Residency (3 positions)
+LMC/LECOM PGY1 Pharmacy Residency (3 positions)

 Behavioral Health

-Critical Access & Emergency Medicine^
+Critical Access & Emergency Medicine*

 Inpatient Rehabilitation & Transitional Care